A nurse is receiving report on four postpartum clients. Which of the following clients should the nurse plan to attend to first?

 A client who reports abdominal cramping pain during breastfeeding.

-B. A urine output of 750 mL in 6 hours is within normal limits (about 125 mL/hr).
+B. A urine output of 750 mL over 6 hours is adequate (approximately 125 mL/hr) and does not signal immediate concern.

-D. Abdominal cramping during breastfeeding is common due to uterine contractions and is usually not urgent.
+D. Abdominal cramping during breastfeeding is common due to uterine contractions (afterpains) and is generally expected and non-life-threatening.
+This can be addressed after assessing higher-priority clients.

 Nursing Test Bank